desirottman/100-days-of-code/log.md

 ### Day 12: March 14, 2019

-**Today's Progress:** stylized the button in the book cover project, changed some css things there too. learned how to style console messages, so put one in the glitch generator.
+**Today's Progress:** Stylized the button in the book cover project, changed some css things there too. learned how to style console messages, so put one in the glitch generator.

 **Thoughts:** There's a lot of CSS stuff that I'm starting to "get" so that's been exciting!